drubio/software-with-llms/volume_1/chapter_3/README.md

 * Loads its API key from `.env`
 * Sends the prompt `"Twinkle, Twinkle, Little"` to the model
 * Outputs the model's prediction

-Each script validates the correct API integration with each provider, outputs fidelity across models using the same prompt and requires the minimum setup requirements for Python or JavaScript.
+* Vlidates the correct API integration with each provider
+* Requires the minimum code requirements for Python and JavaScript.

-This setup also gives a clear baseline for model behavior across providers before using higher-level frameworks like LangChain or LlamaIndex.
+This setup in each script also gives a clear baseline for model behavior across providers before using higher-level frameworks like LangChain or LlamaIndex.